Tyler-Hilbert/CUDA-LinearRegression/README.md

 # Linear regression implemented from scratch in CUDA vs cuBLAS
 `LinearRegression_cuBLAS.cu` is linear regression written from scratch but utilizing the cuBLAS library.
 `LinearRegression_CUDA.cu` is linear regression with kernels written completely from scratch.
+`LinearRegression_CUDA_NoSharedMemory.cu` is linear regression with kernels written completely from scratch but without the shared memory optimizations.

 # cuBLAS vs CUDA Performance
 Tested on T4 with 800,000 training points and 200,000 testing points using CUDA 12.2 using Nsight.